Skip to main content

 Repositories tell Cyrus where it is allowed to work and which issues belong there.
 This page shows how to add, update, and remove repositories — and how routing rules affect behavior.

-Add a Repository for Cyrus to Work In
+Add a repository for Cyrus to work in

 1. Go to https://app.atcyrus.com/repos